meet1412/Lab2-JS-frameworks/README.md

 ## How to Run the Code

-1. Clone the repository or download the source files.
-2. Ensure you have Node.js installed on your system.
-3. Run the following command to execute the code:
+1. Run the following command to execute the code:
     ```bash
     node main.js
     ```